-- Now add the beetroot, carrots and cauliflower.
+- Now add the beetroot, carrots, celery and cauliflower.
 Cook until slightly softened, about 3-5 minutes, stirring regularly.
 Add the stock and bay leaves.
 Bring to a boil then reduce to a simmer for 20 minutes or until the vegetables have cooked through.

 - After the vegetables have softened, remove the bay leaves, then add in the heavy cream to warm through.
 Transfer to a blender or puree with an immersion blender.

 - Garnish with heavy cream, sour cream, parsley, thyme, olive oil, salt and pepper.
 Store in an airtight container in the fridge for up to 5 days.
 Can be frozen and reheated for up to 3 months.

 - You can make this soup vegan, vegetarian or dairy-free by substituting butter for olive oil or vegan butter, heavy cream for full fat coconut milk, and chicken stock for vegetable stock.

 - You can use a regular blender or immersion blender to puree the soup.